code0-tech/sagittarius/docs/content/graphql/mutation/usersidentityunlink.md

 title: usersIdentityUnlink
 ---

-Links an external identity to and existing user
+Unlinks an external identity from an user

 ## Arguments